Ceiba

 Many teams can wire up keys, a plan check, and a basic limit in a weekend.
 Keeping it correct over time is a different problem — especially when product rules change, customers churn, and usage needs to map to billing or entitlements.

-Building parts in-house is reasonable.
+Building parts of this in-house is reasonable.
 Ceiba exists to reduce the recurring work around: